 - Avoid nausea

 - Reduce the risk of premature birth, pregnancy, hypertension, etc.

 Besides, this activity also helps you make friends with a group of other pregnant women.
 The regular meeting, exchanging, and confiding also helps pregnant women to relieve stress before giving birth.

-Pregnant and yoga
+Pregnant and Yoga Tips

 In this particular exercise, pregnant women will be encouraged to focus primarily on breathing in and out slowly and deeply through the nose.
 Yoga breathing techniques can help you manage to push breath during the upcoming birth.

 Breathing technique requires you to get air in through your nose slowly, fill your lungs, and exhale completely with your stomach pressed tightly.
 This technique helps you to be calmer during labor and birth.
 When you are in pain or fear, your body produces a substance that increases the heart rate and may provide less oxytocin (oxytocin is a hormone that promotes labor).